jaigab/Optimum_Dialysis_Hours/README.md

   Python Projects
   </h1>

 This repository contains all of my personal projects written in python.
-Each folder contains the script and data for a specific project unless told otherwise.
+Each folder contains the script and data for a specific project unless stated otherwise.

 These projects may be "complete" but they are regularly updated to improve efficiency and readibility.